satyamalok/quiz-app-api-server/API_DOCUMENTATION.md

 10. **Referral Stats**: Show user's referral code prominently for sharing (QR code, share button)
 11. **Pagination**: Implement RecyclerView with pagination for referred users list
 12. **Deep Linking**: Consider implementing deep links with referral code pre-filled

+### Reels Implementation Notes *(NEW)*

+13. **Vertical Pager**: Use ViewPager2 with RecyclerView for smooth vertical scrolling like TikTok/Shorts
+14. **Prefetch Strategy**: Prefetch next 3 reels when user is 1 reel away from end of current batch
+15. **Auto-play on Scroll**: Auto-play video when reel comes into view, pause when scrolling away
+16. **Watch Time Tracking**: Track watch duration accurately using ExoPlayer's playback events
+17. **Started vs Watched**:
+    - Call `POST /reels/started` immediately when reel enters viewport
+    - Call `POST /reels/watched` only after 5+ seconds of actual watch time
+18. **Heart Animation**: Use LottieFiles or similar for heart animation on tap
+19. **Offline Queue**: Queue started/watched/heart API calls if offline, sync when back online
+20. **Video Caching**: Use ExoPlayer's cache for smooth playback of prefetched reels
+21. **Loop Playback**: Loop reels that are shorter than watch threshold to count views properly

 ---